-UAE Government services are easily accessible through a wide variety of online and offline channels.
-Government.ae is the official portal of the UAE Government and it is the unified gateway to access many services provided by the different government entities and authorities in the UAE.
+UAE Government services are accessible through many online and offline channels.
+Government.ae is the official portal of the UAE Government and it is the unified gateway to access eServices provided by all the UAE government ministries and authorities in the UAE.

 Other channels of service delivery include:

-You can pay your DEWA bill at any EPPCO or ENOC petrol station at any time of the day or night.
+You can pay DEWA bill at EPPCO and ENOC petrol station.

 Post offices in Dubai accept DEWA bill payments on all seven days during working hours.

 Enoc stores at Dubai metro stations accept DEWA bill payments.

 Since the launch of mGovernment Initiative in May 2013, the UAE Government entities have introduced the following channels to deliver their services.

 Many federal and local government entities have launched apps to deliver their services through smartphones, smart tablet computers, smart wearables and smart TV.
 All these apps are listed in an app called UAE mGovernment App Store.
 This app is available on iOS and Android platforms.
 After downloading this app, you can search for requisite apps by using the search filter.

 Drones would be used as a channel for delivering Emirates ID cards, driving licences and other permits.

 · provide status of the ID card and ID card application